 The Maritime Safety Committee (MSC), at its seventy-fifth session (15 to 24 May 2002), agreed that, an analysis should be undertaken to assess the impact of the ISM Code on the safety of ships to ascertain its contribution to the enhancement of safety in the shipping industry.
 The Secretariat was instructed to collect from regional PSC MoUs/Agreements, IACS and industry organizations, their information on the impact of the ISM Code on ISM Code-certificated ships vis-à-vis detentions, serious deficiencies, casualties, etc., as well as on any assessment of the impact of the ISM Code and its effectiveness on ships.

 In order to make a meaningful assessment, the Secretary-General established an Independent Expert Group comprising of experts from Governments, organizations, universities and the shipping industry and the Secretariat to collect and analyze data to study the impact of the ISM Code and its effectiveness.
-This Independent Expert Group, on conclusion of its study submitted its report to the Secretary-General on its findings and recommendations given below.
+This Independent Expert Group, on conclusion of its study submitted its report on 18 November 2005 (MSC 81) to the Secretary-General on its findings and recommendations given below.

 Conclusions and recommendations of the Group of Independent Experts:

 .1 the group, had recognized that the so called ‘hard data’ to be collected, for example from PSC detention records, would have had serious limitations in indicating any effects of the ISM Code implementation.
 Therefore, the group had recognized the need to rely on the experts’ judgement on the impact of the ISM Code based on collectively gathered subjective opinions from various levels of the shipping industry;